Emi1699/Jarvis/README.md

 Lots of improvements need to be done still, especially on the GUI side.

+#IMPORTANT: THERE IS A GENERATE BUTTON AT THE BOTTOM OF THE GUI!
+IF YOU DONT SEE IT, TRY CHANGING THE DIMENSION OF THE GUI, EITHER BY DRAGGING ITS MARGINS OR FROM THE CODE!
+STILL WORKING ON THIS!

 ## Disclaimer: there's lots of files in here; the ones you're interested in are config.py, jarvis.py, openai_api.py and modes.py

 #### > config.py - here is where you'll keep your API_KEY (see step 2-4 below).